jayhaase/asemaa/README.md

 Contentful contains the locations sacred tobacco seeds were shared with others.

-Contentful is configured to call a Netlify build hook when new content is published.
+Contentful is configured to call a Netlify build hook when new content is published or unpublished.